jizhang-cmu/cmu_vla_challenge_docker_instructions/README.md

 ## Use Different Base Image

 To use a different base image, e.g. with CUDA pre-installation, you may use the provided 'Dockerfile_base' file.
 First, rename 'Dockerfile' to something else and rename 'Dockerfile_base' to 'Dockerfile'.
 Edit the base image name on the first line of the file and point it to the image you would like to use.
 Then, follow instructions in the **Prepare Docker Image** section to start the container and access it.
-Copy all files and folders from the provided image to the new image.
-In a terminal, go to the 'cmu_vla_challenge_unity' and 'ai_module' folders to recompile the repositories by removing the 'build' and 'devel' folders followed by and the 'catkin_make' command.
+Copy all files and folders from the '/home/docker' folder (right after accessing the container) in the provided image to the new image.
+In a terminal, go to the 'cmu_vla_challenge_unity' and 'ai_module' folders to recompile the repositories by removing the 'build' and 'devel' folders followed by the 'catkin_make' command.
+Note that the containers are started with access to the '/home/username' folder on the computer for you to copy files in and out of the images.

 ## Other Useful Commands